 The club would love to see some new people join us.
 We meet twice weekly at the Centennial Hall on Wednesdays and Fridays.
 Workshops are held quite regularly and these are always enjoyed by members who like to learn some new techniques and skills.
 We also have a very experienced mentor and critic in the form of Bev Schroder who is happy to assist with 'artist's block' If you are interested please pop in to see what we do.
-You need to have an Augusta a holiday home.
+You need to have an Augusta address but that can be a holiday home.

-The Studio Gallery of members artworks which hangs in the atrium and foyer of the hall is being refreshed and rehung at present so pop in to have a viewing.
+The Studio Gallery of members artworks which hangs in the atrium and foyer of the have a viewing.